A3h1nt/Grawler/README.md

 * Using different user-agent headers and IP in a round-robin algorithm.
 	* It works but it gives a lot of garbage URLs that are not of any use and in addition to that it's also slow, so I removed that feature.
 * Using free proxy servers
-	* Which are too slow and often blocked due to the fact that a lot of people use these free proxy servers for scraping.
+	* Free proxy servers are too slow and they often get blocked due to the fact that a lot of people use these free proxy servers for scraping.
 * Sleep function
 	* This works up to some extent so I have incorporated it in the code.
 * Tor Network
-	* Nope, doesn't work every time I tried it a beautiful captcha was presented, so I removed this functionality too.
+	* Nope, doesn't work every time I tried it, a beautiful captcha was presented, so I removed this functionality too.
 ## Solution
 * The best solution that I have found is to sign up for a proxy service and use it, it gives good results with less garbage URL's but it can be slow sometimes.
 * Use a VPN.